abtorres/react-fc1-objective/README.md

 finally, mount your element to your wrapper div using ReactDOM.render.

 ** Stretch Problem ** If you’re done early, create a <style></style> tag in your HTML document and select your className class and try changing the color of your element.

+Objective challenge 2:

+From scratch, build out a React application within an HTML file that will mount an header with your name, age and location.
+Use a <style> tag to add some CSS and make your profile you just built look nice and pretty.

+Objective challenge 3:

+Your task here is to start to build out a few pieces of composed components that you’ll build from scratch.
+We’ll have a few design files available for you to follow along with.
+    Project: React-UI-Components
+    Code Challenge: InsertionSort
+    Code Challenge: QuickSort